South African Special Forces: Operator's Badge

 All members who complete all the required qualifications to become a Special Forces Operator, are awarded an "Operator's Badge".
 Each badge is numbered and a register of the numbers and who they have been awarded to is kept.

 The badge consists of an inverted Commando Knife within a laurel wreath, which is meant to symbolise both special forces (the knife) and victory (the wreath).

 Standard operator badges are silver, but a gold badge with an embedded diamond is awarded to Operators with more than 10 years of active service.

-New badges have been designed for wear on the camouflage combat dress.
-These are black embossed plastic on a thatch green background.
+The latest badges designed for wear on the camouflage combat dress are black embossed plastic on a thatch green background.